WaveEngine/EvergineDocs/manual/physics/physics_bodies/using_physics_bodies.md

 # Using Physics Bodies

-This is a small step by step to cover a variety of physics bodies.
-This is easily to replicate in Evergine Studio.
+This is a small step-by-step guide to cover a variety of physics bodies.
+This is easy to replicate in Evergine Studio.

-## 1. Create a pile of rigid bodies
+## 1. Create a Pile of Rigid Bodies

-In the following example we will create a simple pile of 10 rigid bodies and a static body as a floor:
+In the following example, we will create a simple pile of 10 rigid bodies and a static body as a floor:

 ![Sample](images/create_rigid_body.gif)